Asymmetry: In fire protection

 In fire-resistance rated wall assemblies, used in passive fire protection, including, but not limited to, high-voltage transformer fire barriers, asymmetry is a crucial aspect of design.
 When designing a facility, it is not always certain, that in the event of fire, which side a fire may come from.
 Therefore, many building codes and fire test standards outline, that a symmetrical assembly, need only be tested from one side, because both sides are the same.
 However, as soon as an assembly is asymmetrical, both sides must be tested and the test report is required to state the results for each side.
 In practical use, the lowest result achieved is the one that turns up in certification listings.
 Neither the test sponsor, nor the laboratory can go by an opinion or deduction as to which side was in more peril as a result of contemplated testing and then test only one side.
 Both must be tested in order to be compliant with test standards and building codes.

 In mathematics

-There are no a and b such that a < b and b < a.
-This form of asymmetry is an asymmetrical relation.
+In mathematics, asymmetry can arise in various ways.
+Examples include asymmetric relations, asymmetry of shapes in geometry, asymmetric graphs et cetera.

+Lines of symmetry

+When determining whether an object is asymmetrical, look for lines of symmetry.
+For instance, a square has four lines of symmetry, while a circle has infinite.
+If a shape has no lines of symmetry, then it is asymmetrical, but if an object has any lines of symmetry, it is symmetrical.

+Asymmetric Relation

+An asymmetric relation is a binary relation $R$ defined on a set of elements such that if $a R b$ holds for elements $a$ and $b$, then $b R a$ must be false.
+Stated differently, an asymmetric relation is characterized by a necessary absence of symmetry of the relation in the opposite direction.

+Inequalities exemplify asymmetric relations.
+Consider elements $a$ and $b$.
+If $a$ is less than $b$ ($a < b$), then $a$ cannot be greater than $b$ ($a \ngtr b$).
+This highlights how the relations "less than", and similarly "greater than", are not symmetric.

+In contrast, if $a$ is equal to $b$ ($a = b$), then $b$ is also equal to $a$ ($b = a$).
+Thus the binary relation "equal to" is a symmetric one.